mikearango/Google-Cloud-GPU-Instance/README.md

 # Google-Cloud-GPU-Instance

-This repository documents how to set up a Google Cloud Virtual Machine with GPUs.
-It also includes a shell script to install and set up the GPU drivers and configure several deep learning frameworks and IDEs.
+This repository documents the entire process for setting up a Deep Learning Virtual Machine with GPU's on the Google Cloud Platform.
+The software installed and configured on our virtual machine includes is as follows:
+- NVIDIA CUDA Toolkit v8.0
+- NVIDIA cuDNN v6.0
+- Python 2.7 virtual Environment
+- Python 3.5 Virtual Environment
+- Tensorflow
+- Theano
+- Keras
+- PyTorch
+- torchvision
+- Torch
+- Caffe
+- PyCharm (Community Edition)
+- ZeroBrane Studio

+The instructions are laid out in the `installation.md` file.